lsst-dm/dmtn-020/index.rst

 managers report directly to the DM Project Manager.
 Per :ldm:`465`, they are expected to:

-- Assemble the team capable of delivering work scoped through the WBS on-time and within budget.
+- Assemble the team capable of delivering work scoped through the :term:`WBS` on-time and within budget.
 Provide daily technical management and leadership for the team, monitor and optimize team performance.

 - Work closely with the DM Project Manager on defining short and long-term plan and schedule for their teams.
 Direct the execution of their teams's